fluent-cms/fluent-cms/CONTRIBUTING.md

-# Contributing to FluentCMS
+# Contributing to FormCMS

 ## Getting Started

-- **Fork the Repository**: Start by forking the [FluentCMS repository](https://github.com/fluent-cms/fluent-cms) to your own GitHub account.
+- **Fork the Repository**: Start by forking the [FormCMS repository](https://github.com/FormCMS/FluentCMS) to your own GitHub account.

 - **Clone the Forked Repository**:
   ```bash